-African swine fever
+African swine fever (ASF)

 African swine fever is caused by an Asfivirus.
 There are different strains with different virulence.
-Its clinical condition is quite similar to that of classical swine fever and many common diseases, such as salmonella, therefore a laboratory diagnosis is required.
-Its control involves the stamping-out.
-As with classical swine fever, these viruses survive for a long time in frozen carcasses.
+Its clinical condition is quite similar to that of classical swine fever and many common diseases, such as Salmonellosis, therefore a laboratory diagnosis is required.
+ASF presents a wide range of clinical signs, ranging from acute forms with high mortality rates to subacute, chronic, or even subclinical infections, depending primarily on the virulence of the virus and the immune status of the host.

 Lactating piglets